cue-lang/cue/doc/ref/spec.md

 Note: this deviates from the Go spec where there is no such restriction.
 This restriction has the benefit of being to determine the identifiers for packages from within the file itself.
-But for CUE it is has another benefit: when using package hiearchies, one is more likely to want to include multiple packages within the same directory structure.
+But for CUE it is has another benefit: when using package hierarchies, one is more likely to want to include multiple packages within the same directory structure.
 This mechanism allows disambiguation in these cases.
 -->